Actindo-AG/Documentation/Core1Platform/UsingCore1/01b_U2FLogin.md

 # Log in via U2F

 After U2F has been configured for your Actindo account, you use U2F the next time you log in to your Actindo instance.
+Note that some keys may require another procedure than the one described here.
+In this case, ask your contact person for support.

 #### Prerequisites